Facundo Valdez School of Social Work

 Incomplete grades in prerequisite courses must be completed prior to registering for the following semester.
 Students will not be permitted to continue until the incomplete (I) mark is removed from the official transcript.

 Transfer courses are evaluated on a course-by-course basis to determine whether they meet the general core requirements.
-Students transferring from a regionally accredited institution of higher education in New Mexico with an earned associate degree will have New Mexico Highlands University proficiency, extended core, and minor requirements waived.
-Students are encouraged to complete the AA or AAS degree and the 35-hour common core and program prerequisites during their freshman and sophomore years to assure completion of the bachelor’s degree within two additional years.
+Students are encouraged to complete the AA/AS or AAS degree and the 35-hour common core and program prerequisites during their freshman and sophomore years to assure completion of the bachelor’s degree within two additional years.

 BSW students are required to complete 448 hours of field practicum during their senior year, either in a concurrent or a block placement.
 Students in field practicum must complete all University core requirements and all 300-level (junior standing) courses prior to enrolling in field practicum.
 All practicum placements require the approval of the director/coordinator of field education.